laravel-streams/streams.dev/docs/introduction.md

 title: introduction
 intro: Streams is a system for describing, managing, working with, presenting, and accessing application data.
 ---
-## The anatomy of Streams
+## The anatomy of a Streams project

 ### Streams Core

-Streams Core is responsible for describing and managing your data.
+The Streams Core package is responsible for describing and managing your data.

 ### Streams UI

-Streams UI is responsible for developing and refining a consistent UI around your Stream data.
+The Streams UI package is responsible for developing and refining a consistent UI around your Stream data.

 ### Streams API

-Streams API is responsible for providing a consistent and standardized RESTful API to your Stream data.
+The Streams API package is responsible for providing a consistent and standardized RESTful API to your Stream data.

 ## What is a Stream?